3/7/25

 Dear [Colleague]:

-Keep reading for all the details and let us know what you think.
+Keep reading for all the details, and as always, let us know your thoughts.

 Chris Mitchell